Mrcarrot1/esp/README.md

 * `sudo make install`
 * To run, you will need `bash` and `sudo` installed.
 * You may also need to install other utilities to build and install many packages.
 These may or may not be available from your distribution's package manager.
 Support for cross-distro dependency management is a planned feature.
 * If you have an existing esp installation, you should be able to update it with esp itself.
+If not(your build of esp is broken in some way), performing the above installation steps may help.

 # Package Format
 The esp package format is fairly simple and is based on [KON](https://github.com/Mrcarrot1/KarrotObjectNotation).